Archives for Writing

 Exploration of Andersonville, a Congregation of Swedish immigrants — Comparison of Chinese and Swedish Immigration

-Author: Yongfei Lu Program of Study: SSD Computational Social Science On the morning of September 7th, I took a bus with my teammate from Hyde Park to Andersonville.
+Author: Yongfei Lu Program of Study: Master in Computational Social Science, Division of the Social Sciences (SSD) On the morning of September 7th, I took a bus with my teammate from Hyde Park to Andersonville.
 It was a sunny day.
 On the way to our destination, we passed by long tracks along the Michigan Lake.
-People were running or cycling in the lanes.
-Outside of those...
+People were running or...

 Continue Reading »